LibrariesHacked/librarieshacked.github.io/_posts/2022-02-22-library-data-authentication.md

 3. If part of the list, an email is sent to them granting them access to their library service (via an 'access token' link)
 4. That link remains valid for 30 days
 4. During those 30 days they can make edits to data either for their own library services, or for all services if they have an Admin account.

+There are no passwords, and very few maintenance requirements other than the operational structure of library services changing, which is infrequent.

 It is implemented in a way that is not specifically for the Create site - it can also be used for other websites.
 For example, on [Mobile Libraries](https://www.mobilelibraries.org) it'll be used to allow mobile library drivers to log in with a mobile device and become part of GPS tracking for their mobile library.